roblevay/T2764/Lab 12 Extended events.md

 ### ✅ Verification:

+1. Right-click the session and select Watch Live Data
-1. Try to log in with bad credentials.
+2. Try to log in with bad credentials.
-2. Watch Live Data or open the .xel file.
+3. Watch Live Data or open the .xel file.
-3. Confirm failed login captured.
+4. Confirm failed login captured.

 ---